+It is recommended that licensed waste management facilities should be subject to annual inspections by the appropriate government agencies and/or audits by a recognized independent auditor.
+The objective of the inspection and/or auditing procedure would be to: check conformance of the facility with all basic requirements to ensure the ESM of wastes, with relevant environmental regulations, and, if applicable, current EMS systems.
+Verifying compliance with existing laws and regulations is embodied in the European Community Eco-Management and Audit Scheme (EMAS).
+Under ISO 14001, a facility is required to know whether or not it is in compliance with applicable laws and regulations; without that knowledge, the facility would be considered out of conformance with that ISO standard.
+The inspection and/or audit should also assess the performance of the facility with respect to environment, health and safety objectives. ()

+Quality standards for the treatment of E-Waste are considered as a mean to improve the treatment quality and to create market transparency on quality.
+Such standards aim at operationalizing legal requirements in order to make the operators’ compliance checkable. ()

-Internationally, there is no commonly adopted and compulsory method for how to calculate the recovery and recycling rates.
+Internationally, there is no commonly adopted and compulsory method for how to calculate the recovery and recycling rates (percentage of waste recovered).
 For instance, the calculations may be based on flat rates (most commonly used in Germany), a hard disk drive, for example, which was treated at a pre-processor and then given into a recycling process, is accounted with 80 % recycling and 20 % of energy recovery resulting in 100 % recovery.
 In the end, each treatment operator may have his own calculation method.
 The calculation method shall be, however, part of the treatment operators’ certification.

-Quality standards for the treatment of e-waste are considered as a mean to improve the treatment quality and to create market transparency on quality.
-Such standards aim at operationalizing legal requirements in order to make the operators’ compliance checkable.
-Examples are mass balances of treatment plants.
-If the average content of mercury in e-waste going into a treatment plant is assessed over a certain period, it can be compared with the amounts of mercury the plant forwards to other operators for further treatment.
-This should enable at least a plausibility check ().

 Transboundary Movements

-An amendment to that Convention, which has not yet entered into force, would ban hazardous waste exports from “Annex VII” parties—members of the OECD, European Union, and Liechtenstein—to other Convention parties, which are primarily developing countries ().

-USA: Currently, e-waste is essentially unregulated at the federal level and can be disposed of with common household garbage in municipal solid waste landfills or incinerators.
-However, the international trade in e-waste is subject to the international agreements governing the hazardous waste trade.
-The United States is a party to several of these agreements, but it is not a party to the largest multilateral agreement in this field: the Basel Convention
+There is currently a high level of transboundary, often illegal, movement of E-Waste into developing countries for cheaper recycling.
+It is estimated that up to 80 per cent of all E-Waste sent for recycling in developed countries ends up in informal E-Waste recycling sites in developing countries, primarily in Africa and Asia. ()

+Governments should put in place legal requirements to implement and enforce the provisions of relevant international and/or regional instruments in relation to the transboundary movement of E-Waste, including the Basel Convention

+Notifications received by the Secretariat of the Basel Convention from Parties—pursuant to Article 13 of the Convention—on decisions to prohibit or restrict the import/export of hazardous or other wastes are published on the website of the Secretariat ().

 Transboundary movements of recoverable wastes within the OECD area are governed by the revised OECD Council Decision [C(92)39/FINAL] on the control of Transboundary Movements of Wastes Destined for Recovery Operations [C(2001)107/FINAL].
 Movement of used PCs and components that are considered Amber wastes by the country of export or import, will need to be notified to the competent authorities of countries concerned.
 Movements concerning Green wastes or non-wastes, need not be notified and are not subject to controls other than those normally applied to commercial transactions.

-However, some OECD countries have begun to use the OECD Council Decision C(2001)107/FINAL to control transboundary movements of used PCs and other used electronics and electronic wastes.
+Some OECD countries have begun to use the OECD Council Decision C(2001)107/FINAL to control transboundary movements of used PCs and other used electronics and electronic wastes.